HH 46/47

-HH 46/47 is a complex of Herbig–Haro objects (HH objects), located around 450 parsecs (about 1,470 light-years) away in a Bok globule near the Gum nebula.
+HH 46/47 is a complex of Herbig–Haro objects (HH objects), located around 450 parsecs (about 1,470 light-years) away in a Bok globule near the Gum Nebula.
 Jets of partially ionized gas emerging from a young star produce visible shocks upon impact with the ambient medium.
 Discovered in 1977, it is one of the most studied HH objects and the first jet to be associated with young stars was found in HH 46/47.
-Four emission nebula, HH 46, HH 47A, HH 47C and HH 47D and a jet, HH 47B, have been identified in the complex.
+Four emission nebulae, HH 46, HH 47A, HH 47C and HH 47D and a jet, HH 47B, have been identified in the complex.
 It also contains a mostly unipolar molecular outflow, and two large bow shocks on opposite sides of the source star.
 The overall size of the complex is about 3 parsecs (10 light years).

 History of observations

 This object was discovered in 1977 by American astronomer, R. D. Schwartz.
 In accordance with the naming convention for HH objects, he named two nebulae he found HH 46 and HH 47, as they were the 46th and 47th HH objects to be discovered.
 The jet and other nebulae were soon identified in the complex.
 This was the first jet to be discovered near a protostar.
 Prior to this, it was unclear how Herbig–Haro objects are formed.
 One model at that time suggested that they reflect light from embedded stars and hence are reflection nebulae.
 Based on spectral similarities between supernova remnants and HH objects, Schwartz theorized in 1975 that HH objects are produced by radiative shocks.
 In this model stellar winds from T Tauri stars would collide with the surrounding medium and generate shocks leading to emission.
 With the discovery of the jet in HH 46/47, it became clear that HH objects were not reflection nebulae, but shock driven emission nebulae which were powered by jets ejected from protostars.
 Due to its impact on the field of HH objects, brightness and collimated jet, it is one of the most studied HH objects.
+An image of a Question Mark associated with the object was reported on 18 August 2023 in The New York Times.